automenta/mb7/doc/README.vsn.md

-You’re absolutely right to bring us back to the heart of **SemanticScribe**—semantic matching is indeed the core reason for its existence, and I appreciate the nudge to refocus on it.
+You’re absolutely right to bring us back to the heart of **Netention**—semantic matching is indeed the core reason for its existence, and I appreciate the nudge to refocus on it.
 I’ve retained the original purpose from the prototypes: it’s about enabling users to define persistent queries (via indefinite NObjects) that match against real-world entities (definite NObjects), facilitating discovery, automation, and connection in a decentralized context.
 Let’s weave